Make a Tote Bag From An Old Grain Sack

 Make Two Bags From One

 Measure before you cut so that the bags are even.
 Make sure that you have enough fabric for seams and hems.
 The loose weave easily frays, so you want to work this project in one sewing session.
+You can also run a line of fabric glue along the cut edges to avoid fraying.

 Cutting the Grain Sacks